 Though it took a little extra effort and multiple sets of samples, getting the materials right is of the utmost importance.

 Tie Everything Together with Your Favorite Color

-At Outdoor Dreams, we pride ourselves in taking a holistic approach to every project, including outdoor furniture and furnishings.
-Not only is it important that furniture fit, it is important that the furniture matches and goes well with the space.
+We pride ourselves in taking a holistic approach to every project, including outdoor furniture and furnishings.
+It is important that the furniture layout fits and matches the aesthetic of the space.

-One of the best ways to tie your entire space together is with a color theme that is incorporated into the landscape, furniture and other accessories.
-For this project, we developed our landscape plan around the client’s favorite color of purple.
-The plant combination includes hydrangeas, lilacs and other purple flowering perennials.
-To bring everything together, purple accent pillows, a purple umbrella and other purple accessories were chosen to furnish the space.
+One of the best ways to tie your entire space together is with a color theme that is incorporated into the landscape, furniture, and other accessories.
+We developed our landscape plan around the client’s favorite color of purple.
+The plant combination includes hydrangeas, lilacs, and other purple flowering perennials.
+Purple accent pillows, a purple umbrella, and other purple accessories were chosen to furnish the space to bring everything together.
 This level of coordination creates a truly cohesive look that adds to the beauty of the space.